-- The more precise you can be when setting up the gnomon on the sun dial and placing your numbers on the face, the more accurate your sundial will be. - Kids can keep the circle templates if they prefer, they are there to help students find the center of their sundial. - Students may need help poking holes in the plate to attach their gnomon.
+- The more precise you can be when setting up the gnomon on the sundial and placing your numbers on the face, the more accurate your sundial will be. - Kids can keep the circle templates if they prefer, they are there to help students find the center of their sundial. - Students may need help poking holes in the plate to attach their gnomon.
 Use caution. - The paper circle template is included to make the activity easier and make the sundial more precise, but it is not necessary for the activity.
 The included instructions sheet is written for creating the sundial without the template.
-If using the paper templates, replace the instructions with the below. - Template instructions: Cut out one of the circle templates on the table.
+If using the paper templates, replace the instructions with the ones below. - Template instructions: Cut out one of the circle templates on the table.
 Fold the circle in half and then in half again.
-Unfold the paper and look for where the folds meet this is the center.
+Unfold the paper and look for where the folds meet - this is the center.
 Line up the template with your plate and poke a hole through the plate where the folds meet.
 This hole is where the pencil will go.
-The template can help space out the numbers evenly, too.
-The 12, 3, 6, and 9 will each be at one of the folds in the circle.

-Our Blue Marble: Sundials & Magnetism Activity 1: DIY Sundial
+Activity 1: DIY Sundial